szymor/anarch/README.md

 source files

-raycastlib, 1D zbuffer

 portability, only backend, avoiding dependencies

 how to port to new platform, frontend, configs in files

+The **engine** -- raycastlib -- works on the principle of **raycasting** on a square grid and handles the rendering of the 3D environment (minus sprites).
+There is a copy of raycastlib in this repository but I maintain raycastlib as a separate project in a different repository, which you can see for more details about it.
+For us, the important functions interfacing with the engine are e.g. `SFG_floorHeightAt`, `SFG_ceilingHeightAt` (functions the engine uses to retirieve floor and ceiling height) and `SFG_pixelFunc` (function the engine uses to write pixels to the screen during rendering, which in turn uses each platform's specific `SFG_setPixel`).

+integer math

+sprites 1D zbuffer

+The game uses a custom general purpose HSV-based 256 color **palette** which I again maintain as a separate project in a different repository as well (see it for more details).
+The advantage of the palette is the arrangement of colors that allows increasing/decreasing color value (brightness) by incrementing/decrementing the color index, which is used for dimming environment and sprites in the distance into shadow/fog without needing color mapping tables (which is what e.g. Doom did), saving memory and CPU cycles for memory access.

 All **images** in the game such as textures, sprites and backgrounds (with just a few exceptions such as font) are 32 x 32 pixels in 16 colors, i.e. 4 bits per pixel.
 The 16 color palette is specific to each image and is a subpalette of the main 256 color palette.
 The palette is stored before the image data, so each image takes 16 + (32 * 32) / 2 = 528 bytes.
 This makes images relatively small, working with them is easy and the code is faster than would be for arbitrary size images.
 One color (red) is used to indicate transparency.

 font

-integer math

-palette

 rng, produces all byte values